 If we have reasonable grounds for believing that a joint tenant has abandoned the house, we may give that tenant 4 weeks' notice.
-If we are satisfied on reasonable grounds, at the end of the four week period, that the joint tenant has abandoned the house, we may serve another notice.
+If we are satisfied on reasonable grounds, at the end of the 4 week period, that the joint tenant has abandoned the house, we may serve another notice.
 This second notice will terminate that joint tenant's interest in the tenancy in not less than 8 weeks.
-That second notice will not however terminate the tenancy which will continue.
-That person has a right to make application to the sheriff if we do this.
+That second notice will not, however, terminate the tenancy which will continue.
+That tenant has a right of appeal to the sheriff.